LOOK2001/Light2D/README.md

 # Light2D

 This project illustrates light rendering in 2D with C++.
-Use ray tracing method to render circle and relize reflection.
+Use ray tracing method to render circle and realize reflection.

 All image output PNGs with svpng